 She had been smart to marry him.
 He lightened her, he cosseted her, he made her into a better person—more aware of the world beyond her boundaries.
 But she didn’t want to change anything.
 Their life: she loved the way their life was now.
 A baby would ruin everything.

 The Comfort of Lies

-Five years ago, Tia fell into obsessive love with a man she could never have.
-Married, and the father of two boys, Nathan was unavailable in every way.
-When she became pregnant, he disappeared, and she gave up her baby for adoption.
+Tia fell into obsessive love with a man she could never have.
+When she became pregnant, Nathan disappeared, and she gave up their baby for adoption.

-Five years ago, Caroline, a dedicated pathologist, reluctantly adopted a baby to please her husband.
-She prayed her misgivings would disappear; instead, she’s questioning whether she’s cut out for the role of wife and mother.
+Caroline reluctantly adopted a baby to please her husband.
+Now she’s questioning whether she’s cut out for the role of wife and mother.

-Five years ago, Juliette considered her life ideal: she had a solid marriage, two beautiful young sons, and a thriving business.
+Juliette considered her life ideal: solid marriage, two beautiful sons, and a thriving business.
 Then she discovered Nathan’s affair.
 He promised he’d never stray again, and she trusted him.

-But when Juliette intercepts a letter to her husband from Tia that contains pictures of a child with a deep resemblance to her husband, her world crumbles once more.
+When Juliette intercepts a letter to her husband that contains pictures of a child who deeply resembles him, her world crumbles once more.
 How could Nathan deny his daughter?
-And if he’s kept this a secret from her, what else is he hiding?
-Desperate for the truth, Juliette goes in search of the little girl.
-And before long, the three women and Nathan are on a collision course with consequences that none of them could have predicted.
+What other secrets is he hiding?
+Desperate for the truth, Juliette goes in search of the little girl, and before long the three women are on a collision course with consequences that none of them could have predicted.